Share | 09/29/2022

 M3 – is dependent on the operator’s emergency response plan.

-As an industry-leading manufacturer, we have worked with the European Union Aviation Safety Agency (EASA) to get an M2 mitigation of -1 or -2 (-2 with a max flight altitude of 45,7 m / 150 ft above ground level) for eBee X, eBee Geo and eBee Ag drones.
+As an industry-leading manufacturer, we have worked with the European Union Aviation Safety Agency (EASA) to get an M2 mitigation of -1 or -2 (depending on the payload) for eBee X, eBee Geo and eBee Ag drones.
 Through continued work with EASA, we expect to achieve a higher max flight altitude for -2 in the near future.

 The EASA design verification report for M2 mitigation demonstrates that the eBee drones meet the highest possible quality and ground risk safety standards and, thanks to its lightweight design, effects of ground impact are reduced.
 As such, drone operators conducting advanced drone operations in the 27 European Member States, Iceland, Liechtenstein, Norway, and Switzerland can obtain the HIGH (-2) or MEDIUM (-1) robustness levels of the M2 mitigation without additional verification from EASA.